RobertBail/code-quiz-RB/README.md

 # Code-Quiz
 ## Description
 This application will feature a timed quiz based on coding concepts.
-At the end of the quiz, the user is able to save their name and grade.
+At the end of the quiz, the user is able to save their name and score.

 ## Link
 ## Screenshot